 \subsection{Analysis of Hard images for humans in the ImageNet task}

-This section provides the analysis to understand what kind of queries are hard for humans, i.e., for what types of images users can not correctly accept or reject the AI's decision.
+This section provides an analysis to understand what kinds of queries are hard for humans, i.e., for what types of images users cannot correctly accept or reject the AI's decision.
 To this end, we filter the queries with a mean user's accuracy of $0.25$ or below.
 Figure \ref{fig:confusing-queries} shows the distribution of Hard images for humans based on the classifier and the classifier's correctness.

 To better understand what types of images are more challenging for humans, we automatically create supergroups for ImageNet class members.
-All 1,000 classes of ImageNet are a subgroup of \texttt{entity - n00001740} class in the WordNet glossary \cite{miller1995wordnet}.
-To create groups with uniform sizes, we start from the \texttt{entity} root node and break up each class to its sub-classes recursively; in each iteration, we pick the supergroup with the largest number of classes.
-Here we report the parent class of queries after $12$ iterations and for queries with only one ImageNet ReaL label.
+All 1,000 classes of ImageNet are a subgroup of class \texttt{entity -- n00001740} in the WordNet glossary \cite{miller1995wordnet}.
+To create groups with uniform sizes, we start from the \texttt{entity} root node and break up each class into its sub-classes recursively; in each iteration, we pick the supergroup with the largest number of classes.
+Here we report the parent class of queries after $12$ iterations and for queries with only one ImageNet-ReaL label.
 Using this automated procedure, we can see that the majority of hard images for humans fall into the \texttt{carnivore} category, which is a supergroup for cats, lions, dogs, wolves, etc. Details about each parent class and its ImageNet class members can be found in Table \ref{tab:supergroups}.